Trade Finance Glossary

 Through Bill of Lading

 Time Draft is a draft that matures either a certain number of days after acceptance or a certain number of days after the date of the draft.
-See also Date Draft and Sight Draft.
+See also Date Draft.

 Trade Credit Insurance